-ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18") requires restricted cash and restricted cash equivalents to be included with cash and cash equivalents in the statement of cash flows.
-We adopted ASU 2016-18 as of January 1, 2018.
-As a result, the beginning and ending balances of cash and cash equivalents presented in our accompanying condensed consolidated statements of cash flows include amounts for restricted cash and cash equivalents, which historically were not included in such balances, and receipts and payments of restricted cash and cash equivalents, exclusive of transfers to and from unrestricted accounts, are reported in our accompanying condensed consolidated statements of cash flows.
-The adoption of this accounting standard did not have a material impact on our statements of cash flows and related disclosures.
+ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash requires restricted cash and restricted cash equivalents to be included with cash and cash equivalents in the statement of cash flows.
+We adopted ASU No. 2016-18 as of January 1, 2018.
+As a result, the beginning and ending balances of cash and cash equivalents presented in our Condensed Consolidated Statements of Cash Flows include amounts for restricted cash and cash equivalents, which historically were not included in such balances, and receipts and payments of restricted cash and cash equivalents, exclusive of transfers to and from unrestricted accounts, are reported in our Condensed Consolidated Statements of Cash Flows.
+The adoption of this accounting standard d id not have a material impact on our Statements of Cash Flows and related disclosures.